GreptimeTeam/docs/docs/nightly/en/user-guide/query-data/promql.md

 Time duration and offset are supported, but `@` modifier is not supported yet.

+### Timestamp precision

+The timestamp precision in PromQL is limited by its query syntax, only supporting calculations up to millisecond precision.
+However, GreptimeDB supports storing high-precision timestamps, such as microseconds and nanoseconds.
+When using PromQL for calculations, these high-precision timestamps are implicitly converted to millisecond precision.

 ### Binary

 *Pure literal binary-expr like `1+1` is not supported yet.*